telerik/maui-docs/controls/dataform/validation.md

 # Validation

-Telerik DataForm for .NET MAUI provides built-in validation, which gives you full control over the data collected through the control.
+.NET MAUI DataForm provides built-in validation, which gives you full control over the data collected through the control.

 The next sections list all DataForm members related to validation.